 The heart of London’s music industry was the legendary live music club the Marquee, along with CBGB’S in New York, the club has been defined as one of the most important music venues in the world.

-Mick Wall’s biog of Lemmy featured the time Motorhead nearly called it a day.
-Guitarist Fast Eddie Clark remembers ‘We found ourselves in April 1977 in the situation of breaking up’.
+Mick Wall’s biog of Lemmy featured the time Motorhead stormed the capital, guitarist Fast Eddie Clark remembers…

 John Gallagher from Chief Headbangers, Raven ‘The running joke was – c-mon lets git in a van and gaan doon t’London !
 We did quite a few one off support gigs.
 It was in the back of the truck, drive down to London, play the Marquee with Iron Maiden and drive back straight after the gig’.